EMH333/BallotValidator/README.md

 This program expects a folder named `data` containing the following files:
 - `seed.txt` - a single line of text containing the seed for the random number generator used to select the winners
-- `validVoters.csv` - a CSV file containing the valid voters in the form of `FIRST_NAME LAST_NAME	OSU_EMAIL	ONID_ID	G_UG_STATUS` (separated by tabs)
+- `validVoters.csv` - a CSV file containing the valid voters in the form of `FIRST_NAME,LAST_NAME,OSU_EMAIL,ONID_ID`
 - `ballots` - a folder containing all the ballots submitted by the voters.
 It is expected that the files contain data for the day listed as well as all days prior.
 The format is too long to document here and must be customized for each election/ballot.
-- `alreadyVoted` - a folder containing files in the form of `whatever-<days_since_epoch>-whatever.csv` which lists all the voters who have already voted on a given day.
+- `alreadyVoted` - a folder containing files in the form of `whatever-<data_start_day>-<data_end_day>.csv` which lists all the voters who have already voted on a given day.
 This data is deduped so there is no harm in having overlapping data.
 One ONID per line

 ## Output